aanchaltailwal/Placement_Preperation/README.md

 # PLACEMENT PREPERATION

-## This repository Contains DSA practice question in C
+## This repository Contains DSA question in C language